Overview

 16's main combo ender that can also be used as an extender that utilizes D smash.
 From any jump-in, j.2H has additional usage as an extra unreactable overhead.
 A grounded hit will force the opponent to tech immediately and put 16 at around -2 against up/back/forward tech.
 While the reward isn't great, it lets his assists start recharging, and this unavoidable bit of damage becomes much more of a threat when the opponent is low on health.

 Smash on air-to-air hit and causes a ground bounce sliding knockdown (SKD), allowing him to take the oki or extend via the ground bounce.
-SD rejump combos with the ground bounce give more corner carry in midscreen and higher damage, but are rather difficult and can easily be dropped, especially against small characters.
-Sticking to simpler routes and using j.2H as a combo ender can give you knockdowns more consistently, making it easier to continue pressure.
+Midscreen j.2H > delay SD rejump combos give more corner carry and higher damage, but are rather difficult and can easily be dropped, especially against small characters.

 Special Moves